 Tattoo removal has been performed since the start of tattooing.
-No matter the reason you want to remove your tattoos, physical methods like dermabrasion, acid, and scrubbing the skin with salt have become outmoded by laser tattoo removal, a non-invasive treatment.
+But no matter why you want to remove your tattoos, non-invasive laser tattoo removal is far better than physical methods like dermabrasion, acid, and scrubbing the skin with salt.

 Lasers and tattoo removal